Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Discussion

 \section{Discussion}

 To summarize we have proposed a Cooper pair beam splitter arrangement for Iron-pnictide superconductor which is known for hosting Cooper pairs responsible for superconducting property as well as inherent magnetic ordering.
 The co-existence of these two seemingly non-inclusive order parameters in a given material provides an interesting platform to investigate the consequences in a Cooper pair beam splitter current.
 We have considered various realistic situations found in actual materials such as zero nesting and finite nesting \cite{chubukov1}, equal and unequal size of hole and electron pockets etc. Most notably our finding indicates that in general the beam splitter current depends non-monotonically on electron $\mu_c$ and hole doping $\mu_f$ as well as on the magnitude of nesting vector $|{\bf q}|$.
 In all these cases there are a critical values for which the current is maximum.
 We believe that this fact might be useful in practical application such as switching and quantum gate applications.
-In all cases we find that the increase of magnetic ordering results in decrease of Cooper pair beam current as expected.
-This fact may be used to include the effect of external magnetic field on the beam current and find to the extent the current can be manipulated.
-The effect of external pressure may be useful to control the nesting vectors as found before \cite{Vladimir}.
-Another useful way toward further investigation could be to study ferromagnetic proximity effect for quantum dots which could be useful to study the spin-spin correlations in Iron-pnictides and its effect on beam-splitter current\cite{hofstetter1}.
-The effect of magnetic and non-magnetic impurity can be another aspect to look at and will be presented elsewhere.\\
+In the absence of magnetic ordering the beam splitter current is additive due to hole and electron pocket.
+However in the co-existence phase due to the entanglement between fermions in electron and hole pocket there are quantum interference effect which results in characteristic oscillations of beam splitter current with respect to nesting vector. \\ It may also be noted that though in the beamsplitter set up we have assumed $|T_{DS}|< |T_{DL}|$ we do not expect any Kondo effect to set in within the quantum dots because initially in the static limit the quantum dots are taken as vacuum state.
+Also the tunneling of electron from the lead to quantum dots are surpressed by the grand canonical distribution function $\infty ~\rm{exp}(-\Delta\mu/K_BT)$ where $\Delta\mu$ is the bias voltage.
+Even a negligible amount of tunneling of normal electron from lead to quantum dot are going to be in even numbers due to participation of electrons of either spins.
+This would also make the total number of electrons on quantum dots to be even number which works against Kondo effect to be realized. \\ The effect of external pressure may be an useful way to control the nesting vectors as found before \cite{Vladimir}.
+It may be noted that we have done our calculation of beam splitter current at zero temperature for a prototype iron-pnictide superconductor whereas in real material such superconductivity having coexistence of magnetic order and superconducting order happens upto quite large temperature in comparison to conventional BCS superconductor.
+We leave the question of finite temperature effect of this beam splitter set up for a future study.
+However given the fact that all the existing studies so far on beam splitter current is at zero temperature BCS like superconductor and the finite temperature stability of Iron-pnictide superconductor for a wide range of temperature, we think that the study done here would be a realizable at higher temperature than a conventional BCS supercondctor based beam-splitter set up. \\